SYK-08/nuttx/README.md

 We encourage you to:

   - Use our project and provide feedback.
-  - Provide us with use-cases.
+  - Provide us with use cases.
   - Report bugs and submit patches.
   - Contribute code or documentation.